 Nor was he the second.
 In 1501, the 26-year-old Michelangelo was the third artist approached by the Overseers of the Office of Works to complete the project—37 years after it was originally started.
 Citing imperfections in the block of Carrara marble provided, the first two craftsmen abandoned their posts.
 As a result, the roughly hewn slab lay discarded and exposed to the elements for 25 years before Michelangelo was able to transform it.

-Though religious in subject, at the time of its completion, the David was of particular political significance.
+At the time of its completion, the David was of particular political significance

 At the time of the statue’s creation, the city of Florence was at odds with the corrupt Medici family—whose rise to power in the early 1400s had long been suffocating Florentine freedoms.
 A majority of citizens sought to depose the Medici from their place of authority and in their place, instate a new regime that would reunite the heads of a variety of other prominent families as part of a grand counsel.
 Given this tense political climate, it was no accident that this representation of David, a giant slayer and heroic symbol, was ultimately placed in the city’s political center.
 For many, the statue became a representation of resistance and a stood as a defender of the city’s freedom.

-Despite being a prime example of detail, the statue’s head and right hand are over-proportioned.
+The statue’s head and right hand are over-proportioned

 There are two popularly held ideas as to why.
 The first sees these exaggerations as an aesthetic necessity since the statue was originally intended as a roofline decoration, and would need different parts to be accentuated in order to be properly viewed.
 The second argues that Michelangelo intentionally oversized these details for symbolic reasons—an enlarged head to represent David’s heightened concentration and an augmented right hand to highlight his carefully thought out action in the battle against Goliath.
 Why do you think he did it?

-Have you ever been to visit Michelangelo’s David?
+Have you ever visited Michelangelo’s David on a trip to Florence?
 What were your impressions?
 Let us know in the comments.